-- The number of fatalities per million inhabitants dropped remarkably over the last years. - A decrease in mean speed was recorded on rural and urban roads between 2004 and 2008. - The vehicle fleet in Ireland has a higher occupant protection score than the EU average.
+- Since 2001, the Irish fatality rate and the EU average rate have shown similar developments. - A decrease in mean speed was recorded on rural and urban roads between 2004 and 2008. - The vehicle fleet in Ireland is much newer and has a higher occupant protection score than the EU average.